 Sarah earned a Bachelor of Arts degree in Psychology and Sociology from the University of North Carolina at Charlotte and a Master of Arts degree in Marriage and Family Therapy from Pfeiffer University where she was President of their chapter of the Delta Kappa International Honor Society.
 She also is a licensed clinical addiction counselor associate.
 At McLeod Center, Sarah was a lead substance abuse counselor and also had experience as an outpatient and school-based counselor.
 She is located at our Sharon Road/South Park office and accepts Aetna, Blue Cross/Blue Shield and Carolina Behavioral Health Alliance insurance.

 Mr. Collins works with adults experiencing a range of challenges, from anxiety and mood disorders to life transitions.
 He specializes in treating co-occurring mental health and substance use issues.
 Patrick believes in an integrative approach to treatment that appreciates the complex interactions between mental, emotional, spiritual and physical health.
 Prior to joining Presbyterian Psychological Services, Patrick supervised the behavioral health program for a community health clinic for the underserved population in Charlotte, where he worked with a range of comorbid mental health, substance use and chronic health conditions, and helped launch a Medication Assisted Treatment program for opioid addiction.
 He has also led individual and group treatment for individuals being released from federal prison with histories of addiction.
 A former journalist, Patrick uses an array of treatment modalities with his clients to assist them in telling the stories of where they have been, where they are, and where they want to be.
 He believes strongly that clients are the experts of their own lives, and as a social worker by training, values diversity.
 He welcomes members of the LGBTQ community and considers himself an ally.
 Patrick earned his Bachelor of Arts in Journalism from Elon University and a Master of Social Work degree from the Joint Master of Social Work Program at the University of North Carolina Greensboro and North Carolina A&T State University.
-Patrick works at our Sharon Road/South Park office where he accepts Aetna, Blue Cross/Blue Shield, Carolina Behavioral Health Alliance, and Cigna insurance.
+Patrick works at our Sharon Road/South Park office where he accepts Aetna, Blue Cross/Blue Shield, Carolina Behavioral Health Alliance, Cigna and United Healthcare insurance.

 Ms. Griffin is at our Park Road office where she works with adolescents, adults, couples, and families with special interests in engaging with trauma survivors, members of the LGBTQ community, and individuals struggling with eating disorders or emotional eating.
 Perry earned her Master of Education degree in Community Clinical Mental Health Counseling from Winthrop University and her Bachelor of Science degree in Psychology from Wingate University.
 Perry has extensive experience working with immigrant and refugee populations and is a certified trainer in QPR Suicide Prevention, adapted for refugees, as well as in Active Money and Active Personalities Curricula for Refugee Populations.
 In addition, she is a certified QPR Gatekeeper in Suicide Prevention for Adults & Youth and is also certified in Mental Health First Aid in Adult, Youth, and Public Safety Modules.
 She is working towards certification in EMDR and in Sensorimotor Psychotherapy and Somatic Experiencing.
 She accepts Aetna and BCBS insurance.